noragem/gemloggerv2/README.md

 ## Sending logs

 Logs should be sent to this application, with the log group name as the URL path.
-For example, if the heroku-cloudwatch-drain is available at `https://drain.example.com/`, and you wish to collect logs under the log group name `my-app`, the log drain URL should be `https://drain.example.com/my-app`.
+For example, if the gemloggerv2 is available at `https://drain.example.com/`, and you wish to collect logs under the log group name `my-app`, the log drain URL should be `https://drain.example.com/my-app`.